juiyangchang/CarND-Term1-Traffic-Sign/README.md

 |0.017|1 (Speed limit (30km/h))|
 |0.016|10 (No passing for vehicles over 3.5 metric tons)|

-Test Case 4, Actual Label: 28 (Children crossing)
+Test Case 4, Actual Label: 28 (Children crossing): this one iss less interesting as the network iss correct.

 |Probability|Prediction|
 |:----:|:----:|